-States Included in the Compact Nursing License:
+1. Some States are Included in the Enhanced Compact Nursing License:

 - New Hampshire